 - Resolve PHP Agent Installation Issues

-If traffic is not being properly correlated between tiers, make sure that any network components (such as load balancers or routers) that sit between monitored nodes need to preserve the AppDynamics correlation header from HTTP traffic.
+If traffic is not being properly correlated between tiers, make sure that any network components, such as load balancers or routers that sit between monitored nodes, are preserving the AppDynamics correlation header from HTTP traffic.

 Agent-Controller Communication Intervals

-Each AppDynamics agent has multiple communication channels for different purposes that initiate connections to the Controller independently at different time intervals.
+Each AppDynamics agent has multiple communication channels for different purposes that initiate connections to the Controller independently, and at different time intervals.

-- The agent configuration channel queries the Controller for any new configuration changes every 60 seconds and downloads the changes when they are available.
+- The agent configuration channel queries the Controller for any new configuration changes, and downloads these changes when available, every 60 seconds.

 - The agent metric channel posts all new periodic metrics, including JMX, Windows performance counters, and business transaction metrics to the Controller every 60 seconds.

-- If there are new business transactions that haven’t been seen before by the agent, they are posted to the Controller for registration every 10 seconds.
+- If there are new business transactions that have not been seen before by the agent, they are posted to the Controller for registration every 10 seconds.

 - If the agent has collected any new snapshots or events, they are posted to the Controller every 20 seconds.